-REPORTING CONCERNS - Guidance for EMPLOYEES X don't do nothing do raise the matter if you are worried that some wrongthe sooner the problem is raised and looked doing is happening within the into the sooner any wrong doing can be Council, please don't keep it to stopped. yourself. do make an immediate note of your concerns don't be afraid to raise your o it is important that you make an immediate concern note of key details such as what caused your o the Council's whistle-blowing policy suspicion, when things happened and who will provide safeguards. was involved. don't approach or accuse any do pass on your suspicions to someone
+REPORTING CONCERNS - Guidance for EMPLOYEES X don't do nothing do raise the matter if you are worried that some wrongthe sooner the problem is raised and looked doing is happening within the into the sooner any wrong doing can be stopped.

+do make an immediate note of your concerns

+o it is important that you make an immediate note of key details such as what caused your suspicion, when things happened and who was involved.

+do pass on your suspicions to someone in authority

-- in authority - for an employee this would normally be your Line Manager, however this may not always be appropriate (see "Reporting Concerns" under the Anti-Fraud & Corruption Policy) - do check the Council's whistle-blowing policy - this will give you more information on how you can safely raise a genuine suspicion within the Council and who you should talk
+o for an employee this would normally be your Line Manager, however this may not always be appropriate (see "Reporting Concerns" under the Anti-Fraud & Corruption Policy)

+do check the Council's whistle-blowing policy

+this will give you more information on how you can safely raise a genuine suspicion within the Council and who you should talk Council, please don't keep it to yourself.